rohitshe/TestXenkoRepository/manual/engine/entity-component-model/managing-entities.md

 }```

-`EntitySystem (ref:{SiliconStudio.Xenko.EntityModel.EntitySystem})` can be used to enumerate its `Entities (ref:{SiliconStudio.Xenko.EntityModel.Entity})`.
+@'SiliconStudio.Xenko.EntityModel.EntitySystem' can be used to enumerate its `Entities (ref:{SiliconStudio.Xenko.EntityModel.Entity})`.
 Note that children of a given entities will also be in this list.

-To manipulate entities as a scenegraph, refer to `TransformationComponent (ref:{SiliconStudio.Xenko.Engine.TransformationComponent})` class.
+To manipulate entities as a scenegraph, refer to @'SiliconStudio.Xenko.Engine.TransformationComponent' class.